Gifts

 Stamp duty value prevailing on the date of Registration of the immovable property has to be considered.

-e.
-Are there any exemptions to the Gifts received which are taxable as mentioned in FAQ c. above?
+8. Are there any exceptions to the Gifts received which are taxable as mentioned in FAQ 3. above?

 Ans.